Edited by: Keri Stooksbury

 There is a myriad of information that may be included in your credit report, such as:

-- Personal information, like your Social Security number and your employment history
+- Personal identifying information, including your name, address, and Social Security number

 - Other pertinent information to your credit, such as any judgments, tax liens, and/or bankruptcies you’ve filed

 There is also information about you that is not included in your credit report, such as your:

 - Arrest record

 What the Purpose of a Credit Report Is